pydicom/pynetdicom/docs/tutorials/create_scp.rst

   Always assume a dataset is non-conformant, check to see if what you need is present and handle missing elements appropriately.
-The easiest way to check if an element is in a dataset is with the :func:`in<operator.__contains__>` operator: ``'PatientName' in ds``
+The easiest way to check if an element is in a dataset is with the :func:`in<operator.__contains__>` operator: ``'PatientName' in ds``, but :meth:`Dataset.get()<pydicom.dataset.Dataset.get>` or :func:`getattr` are also handy.

-If you restart ``my_scp.py`` and re-send the dataset using :doc:`storescu<../apps/storescu>` you  should see that a file named ``1.3.6.1.4.1.5962.1.1.1.1.1.20040119072730.12322`` has been written to the directory containing ``my_scp.py``.
+If you restart ``my_scp.py`` and re-send the dataset using :doc:`storescu<../apps/storescu>` you  should see that a file containing the transferred dataset named ``1.3.6.1.4.1.5962.1.1.1.1.1.20040119072730.12322`` has been written to the directory containing ``my_scp.py``.

 Expanding the supported data
 ----------------------------

-Our Storage SCP is pretty limited at the moment, only handling one type of dataset encoded in a particular way.
-We can change that to handle most data by adding more supported presentation contexts:
+Our Storage SCP is pretty limited at the moment, only handling one type of dataset (technically, one *SOP Class*) encoded in a particular way.
+We can change that to handle all the storage service's SOP Classes by adding more supported presentation contexts:

 .. code-block:: python
    :linenos: